antcolag/runner/readme.md

 	os.fire(runner::loop); // trigger the "loop" event
 }

-// call foo and bar from terminal
+// call foo and bar from Arduino ide
 ```